Why doesn't GTD have a set definition of terrorism?

 How do I get access to the raw data?

-Who funds the database?
+Who funds the GTD?

-In the absence of a universally accepted definition of terrorism, GTD uses various coded criteria to cover a broad range of definitions of terrorism through a combination of inclusiveness and filtering.
+In the absence of a universally accepted definition of terrorism, GTD uses several coded criteria to cover a broad range of definitions of terrorism through a combination of inclusiveness and filtering.
 The goal is to have a data set that is useful to as many interested users as possible.

 Please see our Methodology Page and GTD Codebook for more details.

 While the GTD inclusion criteria offer a comprehensive definition of terrorism, we encourage users to take advantage of the GTD's flexibility to restrict the data according to their definitional preferences.
-This includes filtering search results based on whether the coder noted some uncertainty whether an incident meets all of the criteria for inclusion ("Doubt Terrorism Proper," available for post-1997 cases only).
+This includes filtering search results based on whether the coder noted some uncertainty whether an incident meets all of the criteria for inclusion ("Doubt Terrorism Proper," systematically available for post-1997 cases only).
 Also, users can filter search results based on which of the following three criteria are met (available for all cases):

 Criterion I: The act must be aimed at attaining a political, economic, religious, or social goal.